-Today, HOH assists more than 2,000 people each year with the help of more than 50 dedicated volunteers, and an active Board of Directors.
-The headquarters at 168 Hill Street in Southampton Village is home to the Southampton Food Pantry serving over 400 households, the Clothing Room, and an outreach office for Executive Director Hilton Crosby.
+Today, Heart of the Hamptons assists more than 1,500 people each year with the help of more than 50 dedicated volunteers, and an active Board of Directors.
+The headquarters at 168 Hill Street in Southampton Village is home to the Southampton Food Pantry serving over 400 households (1100 people), the Clothing Room, and an outreach office for Executive Director Hilton Crosby.
 Services include a multi-faceted Assistance Program offering crisis intervention, medical assistance funding, aid for seniors, school supplies and summer lunches for school children, and a meals program for the homebound.
-HOH also connects people in need with resources available in our local community.
+Heart of the Hamptons also connects people in need with resources available in our local community.

 All our services are offered with respect for clients’ privacy and dignity.
 HOH is a 501(c)(3) non-profit organization incorporated in the state of New York.
-HOH works hand-in-hand with the local schools, government and civic organizations, churches, and other food pantries to make sure the need is met wherever it arises.
+Heart of the Hamptons works hand-in-hand with the local schools, government and civic organizations, churches, and other food pantries to make sure the need is addressed wherever it arises.